-Public institutions recognize and protect the traditional knowledge of the indigenous peoples and local communities.

-The Legality Definition is a summary of Guyana's national legal and regulatory framework applicable to the VPA.
+• Section 4.4 outlines the Legality Matrix D for Amerindian Villages.
+Criterion 1.2 requires the FSOs respect other parties' legal user rights, including that FSOs do not impede the exercise of traditional rights of Amerindian peoples (in accordance with relevant legislation).
+Specific institutional Public institutions recognize and protect the traditional knowledge of the indigenous peoples and local communities. framework of the REDD+ actions The Legality Definition is a summary of Guyana's national legal and regulatory framework applicable to the VPA.
 The Legality Definition has specific provisions in place for Amerindian Lands and the interaction of forest harvesting on State Lands and Amerindian Lands.
 Pages 13, 18, 23, 31 and 48 outline various aspects of definition that speaks to respect for traditional knowledge.
 As well, the GTLAS outlines on page 70 the requirement for establishing criteria for protection of traditional knowledge as part of the FLEGT process.
 This framework shall be complied with by FSOs in order for timber products to be covered by a FLEGT licence.
-Annex 2 of the VPA, sets out specific requirements that FSOs must comply with in relation to the recognition and protection of the traditional knowledge of the indigenous peoples and local communities, which encompass specific procedures set out in the relevant legislation:
+Annex 2 of the VPA, sets out specific requirements that FSOs must comply with in relation to the recognition and protection of the traditional knowledge of the indigenous peoples and local communities, which encompass specific procedures set out in the relevant legislation: Section 4.2 outlines the Legality matrix B for State Forest Authorisations (large concessions).

-- Section 4.2 outlines the Legality matrix B for State Forest Authorisations (large concessions).
-Criterion 1.2 requires the FSOs respect other parties' legal user rights, including that FSOs do not impede the exercise of traditional rights of Amerindian peoples (in accordance with relevant legislation). - Section 4.3 outlines the Legality matrix C for State Forest Authorizations (small concessions.
-Criterion 1.2 requires the FSOs respect other parties' legal user rights, including that FSOs do not impede the exercise of traditional rights of Amerindian peoples (in accordance with relevant legislation). - Section 4.4 outlines the Legality Matrix D for Amerindian Villages.
 Criterion 1.2 requires the FSOs respect other parties' legal user rights, including that FSOs do not impede the exercise of traditional rights of Amerindian peoples (in accordance with relevant legislation).
+Section 4.3 outlines the Legality Matrix D for Amerindian Villages.
+Criterion 1.2 requires the FSOs respect other parties' legal user rights, including that FSOs do not impede the exercise of traditional rights of Amerindian peoples (in accordance with relevant legislation).
+Section 4.4 outlines the Legality Matrix D for Amerindian Villages.
+Criterion 1.2 requires the FSOs respect other parties' legal user rights, including that FSOs do not impede the exercise of traditional rights of Amerindian peoples (in accordance with relevant legislation).
+Specific outcomes of the REDD+ actions (in accordance with relevant legislation).
+As illustrated in the legal and institutional framework context, the VPA has been designed to recognize and protect traditional knowledge of IP and LCs.